Last modified: Aug 13, 2024

 Front Corner

-Front corner is used by some and can be a benefit if you are towing a trailer.
+The front corner is used by some and can be beneficial if you are towing a trailer.

 Rivian R1S with left front corner location of charge port